openstack/ironic-ui/doc/source/contributing.rst

 .. index::
    single: license; agreement

-In order to contribute to the Ironic project, you need to have signed OpenStack's contributor's agreement.
+In order to contribute to the Ironic UI project, you need to have signed OpenStack's contributor's agreement.

 .. seealso::